darkresearch/mallory/README.md

 ## What Makes Mallory Different?

-**Not another todo app boilerplate.** Mallory solves the hard problems in crypto x AI:
+Mallory solves the hard problems for modern applications, combining the latest scaffolding in crypto, AI, and mobile:

 - ✅ **Embedded wallets that actually work** - Grid integration with KYC flows, not just "install MetaMask"
 - ✅ **Streaming AI that feels native** - Token-by-token updates, not janky text replacements